 A Wisconsin Drinking Club with a Running Problem

-Drinking and running in Waukesha and Milwaukee since 1979
+Drinking and running in Waukesha and Milwaukee

 Hashing . . . it's a mixture of athleticism and sociability, hedonism and hard work; a refreshing break from the nine-to-five routine.
 Hashing is an exhilaratingly fun combination of running, orienteering, and partying, where bands of harriers and harriettes chase hares on eight-to-ten kilometer-long trails through town, country, jungle, and desert, all in search of exercise, camaraderie, and good times.

 Hashing, as we know it today, began in Kuala Lumpur, Malaysia, in 1938, when a group of restive British company men started a hare & hounds running group.
 They named the group after their meeting place, the Selangor Club, aka the "Hash House."
 Hash House Harrier runs were patterned after the traditional British public school paper chase.
-A "hare" would be given a short head start to blaze a trail, marking his devious way with shreds of paper, soon to be pursued by a shouting pack of "harriers."
-Only the hare knew where he was going . . . the harriers followed his marks to stay on trail.
+A "hare" would be given a short head start to blaze a trail, marking his devious way with shreds of paper, soon to be pursued by a shouting pack of "hounds."
+Only the hare knew where he was going . . . the hounds followed his marks to stay on trail.
 Apart from the excitement of chasing down the wily hare, solving the hare's marks and reaching the end was its own reward, for there, thirsty harriers would find a tub of iced-down beer.

 Hashing died during World War II (Japanese occupying forces being notoriously opposed to civilian fun), but came back to life in the post-war years, spreading slowly through Singapore, Indonesia, Australia, and New Zealand, then exploding in popularity in the late 70s and early 80s.
-Today there are thousands of Hash House Harrier clubs in all parts of the world, complete with newsletters, directories, and regional and world hashing conventions.
+Today there are thousands of Hash House Harrier clubs (kennels) in all parts of the world, complete with newsletters, directories, and regional and world hashing conventions.

 Despite its growth, hashing hasn't strayed far from its British and Malaysian roots.
 A typical hash "kennel" is a loosely-organized group of 20-40 men and women who meet weekly or biweekly to chase the hare.
 We follow chalk, flour, or paper, and the trails are never boring.
 When forced to, we'll run the occasional street or alley, but in general we prefer shiggy . . .fields, forests, jungles, swamps, streams, fences, storm drains, and cliffs.
 And although some of today's health-conscious hashers may shun a cold beer in favor of water or a diet soda, trail's end is still a party.
 Perhaps that's why they call us the "drinking club with a running problem!"